-The tender will include delivery of the design of new safe and secure accommodation for up to 30 young people at any one time plus overflow capacity.
+The $3.3 million contract includes the planning and design of a new Youth Justice Centre that will provide safe and secure accommodation for up to 30 young people at any one time plus overflow capacity.

-The centre must provide unobtrusive and discreet physical and electronic security while achieving the highest standard of safety and security for young people, staff, visitors and the community.
+The Centre will provide unobtrusive and discreet physical and electronic security while achieving the highest standard of safety and security for young people, staff, visitors and the community.

 You will be kept informed throughout the process and informed of the exhibition period for the development approvals and rezoning.